Tusenfryd

 Tusenfryd (lit.
 "Thousand Joys", also Common Daisy) is an amusement park at Vinterbro, Norway.
 The park is located 20 kilometers south of Oslo.
 Two of the longest motorway corridors in Norway, E6 and E18, meet nearby Tusenfryd and the park is located on the west side near where they meet.
-SpeedMonster, SuperSplash, ThunderCoaster and SpaceShot make the park visible from the motorway.
+Bus line 505 stops at the park's entrance every 15 minutes, departing from the Oslo Bus Terminal in the city center.
+SpeedMonster, SuperSplash, SpinSpider, ThunderCoaster and SpaceShot make the park visible from the motorway.
 The park was officially opened on 11 June 1988, after a construction period of 18 months.
 The park is owned by Parques Reunidos S.A., located in Madrid, Spain.
 Bjørn Håvard Solli is the park's CEO.
 The park has 34 attractions and has 500,000 visitors per year.

 History

 From 1950 to 1985 the park's area belonged to a zoo.
 When the zoo closed, two entrepreneurs, Tor Erling Pettersen and Terje Buer, signed a lease to rent 115 acres of the zoo's former land and built a theme park.
 Eighteen months later, on 11 June 1988, Tusenfryd opened and attracted almost half a million people in its first season (a number of visitors that has remained steady ever since).
 Initially the park was owned by the companies Park Invest and Visit Investments but in 2008 the park was sold to the Spanish-based Parque Reunidos which also owns Norway's largest water park Bø Sommerland.